orbcode/orbuculum/README.md

 The command line options for Orbuculum are available by running orbuculum with the -h option.

-So a typical command line would be;
+A typical command line would be;

 >orbuculum -b swo/ -c 0,text,"c" -vt